Kevin McCarthy (actor): 1975–1996

+Then, Loynd continues, "Meanwhile, the day after he wraps Truman in Pasadena, McCarthy will head to Germany to shoot additional scenes for the jumbo $50-million NBC miniseries, “Poor Little Rich Girl,” starring Farrah Fawcett as late heiress Barbara Hutton.
+McCarthy plays her father, the brother of E. F. Hutton."

 McCarthy was one of four actors (with Dick Miller, Belinda Balaski and Robert Picardo) often cast by director Joe Dante.
 McCarthy's most notable role in Dante's films was in 1987 as the prime antagonist, Victor Scrimshaw, in Innerspace.
-They also were in Dante's Matinee.
+He also appeared in Dante's films Matinee, and Looney Tunes: Back in Action, the latter film even featuring McCarthy referencing his role in Invasion of the Body Snatchers.

+In 1988, McCarthy played R.J.
+Fletcher, the antagonistic television station owner competing with "Weird" Al Yankovic's George Newman, an aimless young man who is tapped to run a failing UHF television station by his uncle, on the suggestion of his aunt, in the film UHF directed by Jay Levey.

 In 1996, he played Gordon Fitzpatrick in The Pandora Directive, a full-motion video (FMV) adventure game starring Tex Murphy.

 21st century

 In 2007, McCarthy appeared as himself in the Anthony Hopkins film Slipstream, which made references to McCarthy's film Invasion of the Body Snatchers.

 On October 24, 2009, McCarthy was honored at the Fort Lauderdale International Film Festival.

 His last role in a feature-length movie was as The Grand Inquisitor in the sci-fi musical comedy The Ghastly Love of Johnny X (2012).

-Personal life
+Personal life and death

 McCarthy was married to Augusta Dabney, with whom he had three children, from 1941 until their divorce in 1961.
 In 1979, he married Kate Crane, who survived him.
 The couple had two children.

 From 1942, McCarthy and his wife Augusta Dabney had a close friendship with actor Montgomery Clift.
 McCarthy and Clift were cast in a play together, Ramon Naya's Mexican Mural.
 They became best friends, acted together in several more projects, and were believed by some prominent individuals, including Tennessee Williams, Truman Capote and George Whitmore, to have been lovers.
 They also collaborated on a screenplay for a film adaptation of the Tennessee Williams/Donald Windham play You Touched Me!, but it never came to fruition.

-McCarthy died of pneumonia on September 11, 2010, at Cape Cod Hospital in Massachusetts at the age of 96.
+McCarthy died of pneumonia on September 11, 2010, at Cape Cod Hospital in Massachusetts, at the age of 96.